PeterScott/murmur3/README.md

 **MurmurHash3_x86_32** has the lowest throughput, but also the lowest latency.
 If you're making a hash table that usually has small keys, this is probably the one you want to use on 32-bit machines.
 It has a 32-bit output.

 **MurmurHash3_x86_128** is also designed for 32-bit systems, but produces a 128-bit output, and has about 30% higher throughput than the previous hash.
-Be warned, though, that its throughput for a single 16-byte key is about 86% longer!
+Be warned, though, that its latency for a single 16-byte key is about 86% longer!

 **MurmurHash3_x64_128** is the best of the lot, if you're using a 64-bit machine.
 Its throughput is 250% higher than MurmurHash3_x86_32, but it has roughly the same latency.
 It has a 128-bit output.